 7. Czech Republic – Santa Claus isn’t the Gift-giver

-Kids don’t look forward to Santa’s visits here; instead, they eagerly await the presents brought to them by Baby Jesus on Christmas Eve and St. Mikulas in the beginning of December.
+Kids don’t look forward to Santa’s visits here; instead, they eagerly await the presents brought to them by Baby Jesus on Christmas Eve and St. Mikulas at the beginning of December.
 Parents ring a bell in the room where the tree is kept, indicating that Baby Jesus has dropped off the presents and that the kids can enter the room.
 St. Mikulas doesn’t dress up in the traditional red Santa suit, but rather in white clothing, much like a Bishop.
 Oh well, as long as they get the gifts right, we wouldn’t mind a special appearance by someone other than Santa either!

 8. Venezuela – Roller Skating to Mass